andrereus/andrereus-blog/pages/home.md

 ---

 Hi, I'm André, a Full Stack Web and App Developer.
-This website is a work in progress.
+This website is a **work in progress**.
+See social icons in the footer for more.

 ## Latest web apps